ccoutant/dwarf-locations/003-cfi-update.md

 > description produced by evaluating the DWARF operation expression E
 > (see Chapter 3 DWARF Expressions).
 >
-> E is evaluated with the current context, except the result kind is a
+> E is evaluated with the current context including the register and
-> location description, the compilation unit is unspecified, the
+> the target architecture but without the compilation unit and the
+> current object which are unspecified.
+The resulting kind is a
+> location descriptionm.

+**Ben: it sounds like you are implicitly pushing the CFL.
+DWARF5 doesn't do that.
+Is this a change in behavior.
+Because it is a change in behavior I don't think we should include the following.**

-> object is unspecified, and an initial stack comprising the location
+> and an initial stack comprising the location
-> description of the current CFA (see Chapter 3 DWARF Expressions).
+> description of the current CFL (see Chapter 3 DWARF Expressions).

 For the "val_expression(E)" register rule, replace the description with the
 following:

-> The previous value of this register is located at the implicit location
+> The previous value of this register is located either in a generic
-> description created from the value produced by evaluating the DWARF
+> value or in implicit storage produced by evaluating the DWARF
 > operation expression E (see Chapter 3 DWARF Expressions).
 >
-> E is evaluated with the current context, except the result kind is a
+> E is evaluated with the current context including the register and
-> value, the compilation unit is unspecified, the object is
+> the target architecture but without the compilation unit and the
-> unspecified, and an initial stack comprising the location
-> description of the current CFA (see Chapter 3 DWARF Expressions).
+> current object which are unspecified.
+The resulting kind is a
+> value.
 >
-> The DWARF is ill-formed if the resulting value type size does not
+> The DWARF is ill-formed if the resulting value is in implicit
+> storage and the resulting implicit storage is smaller than the
-> match the register size.
+> register size.
+>
+> *The value of this register need not be representable as a generic
+> type.
+For example vector registers are often larger than the generic
+> type.
+The implicit storage containing the value will be the bit
+> contents of the register.**

+**Ben: I don't think we should include this.
+See above**
+> an initial stack comprising the location
+> description of the current CFL (see Chapter 3 DWARF Expressions).
+>

+**Ben: I tried to solve this:
-**[For further discussion...]
+[For further discussion...]
 This has limited usefulness as the DWARF expression E can only produce values up to the size of the generic type.
 This is due to not allowing any operations that specify a type in a CFI operation> expression.
 This makes it unusable for registers